 We do not practice law and we do not give legal advice—as behavioural scientists with deep experience in significant legal disputes, we help lawyers and their clients engaged in high-stakes arbitration anticipate how arbitrators will perceive, evaluate, and ultimately decide their case.
-Drawing on psychology, sociology, and data analytics, we predict the human factors that shape outcomes: what arbitrators will feel, think, and prioritise when they encounter your arguments.
+Drawing on psychology, sociology, and data analytics, our unique research process reveals the human factors that shape outcomes: what arbitrators will feel, think, and prioritise when they encounter your arguments.

 International Arbitration is criticised for inefficiency and a lack of predictability.
 Parties don’t know how the arbitrators will react to their arguments and evidence.
-Our unique research processes reveal how arbitrators think, feel and make decisions about your case.
 Our PhD psychologists, sociologists and neuroscientists use case–specific data generated by custom–designed panels of highly experienced arbitrators to predict likely reactions to your case and the key factors driving them.
 This helps clients make data-driven informed decisions to optimise their arguments, and manage cases more efficiently, saving time and money.
-The results are clearer direction, smarter preparation, and a decisive advantage in significant arbitration.
+The results are clearer direction, smarter preparation, and a decisive advantage.

-To help both claimants and respondents achieve a competitive advantage over their opponents through behavioural science insights:
+To help both claimants and respondents achieve a competitive advantage through behavioural science insights:

 While superficially appealing, mock arbitrations lack scientific validity and reliability and offer limited practical value in formulating evidence-based presentation methods.